falling-fruit/falling-fruit-mobile/README.md

 cordova build android --release
 ```

-Then sign and zipalign the build for submission to Google Play using the official keystore:
+Then sign and zipalign the build for submission to Google Play using the (secret) application keystore:

 ```
 cd platforms/android/app/build/outputs/apk/release